wordofwarning/wordofwarning.org/current/2019-autumnwinter/cassani/index.md

 ---
 # CONFIGURATION
-layout: 2019-springsummer
+layout: 2019-autumnwinter
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Amy Bell" # the name of the artist or company
+artist: "Tom Cassani" # the name of the artist or company
-show: "The Forecast" # the name of the show
+show: "TBC" # the name of the show
 artist_size: 1
-show_size: 2
+show_size: 1
-header_image: "header_bell.jpg"
+header_image:
-season: "Amy Bell 29|5|2019"
+season: "Tom Cassani 6|11|2019"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values